SeFeideri/Translation-guide-and-my-added-features-for-Yellow-Legacy/README.md

 - A couple of custom events with custom music and some new sprites made by us.
 - A postgame battle with BILL where you get all 3 eeveelutioons at lvl 26 after you beat BILL.
 To activate this, make sure you have talked with the new guy in pokecenters :).
 Bill has 5 pokemon at mostly postgame gymleader levels.
 You can propalbly guess atleast 4 of them.
 NOTE!
 Bill's sprite is currently just a psychic with their levitating pokeballs removed and whose hair is bigger.
 We tried to make a propper sprite, but neither of us have never done pixel art so we might not be abel to.
 - Some easter eggs.
+# Using an old savefile from original Yellow Legacy
+Currently it is not recomended!
+As if you try to use a save from the originall Yellow legacy, the game either crashes or if it doesent, you get stuck in place.
+Only way you can move then is to use fly or teleport.
+Even after that, your flags get messed up and the gamne has sprites showing that shouldn't and vice versa.
+The Bill fight and move describers do work so if you jus need them, you can use this.
 # Finnish translation
 I have already made a Finnish translation of the romhack.
 You can find it here: https://github.com/SeFeideri/Finnish-Yellow-Legacy-translation
 # Yellow Legacy